kaievns/graphql-mock/README.md

 This is a library that helps with the apollo graphql projects testing.
 Comparing to a vanilla apollo testing setup this enables the following:

-* to specify an exact response data
+* specify an exact response data
 * test failure states
 * test loading states
 * assert which exact quieries and mutations sent by your code